zzonyo/trust-docs-test/source/index.html.md

 type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit, buy-limit-fok, sell-limit-fok, buy-stop-limit-fok, sell-stop-limit-fok filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee (positive value).
-If maker rebate applicable, revert maker rebate value per trade (negative value). source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint)
+If maker rebate applicable, revert maker rebate value per trade (negative value). fee-currency         | string    | Currency of transaction fee or transaction fee rebate (transaction fee of buy order is based on base currency, transaction fee of sell order is based on quote currency; transaction fee rebate of buy order is based on quote currency, transaction fee rebate of sell order is based on base currency) source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint)